andrewspicymango/gameday-cross-collection-aggregations-poc/README.md

 1. The ingest service identifies changed resources.
 2. The appropriate pipeline from `src/pipelines` is executed.
 3. A pre-materialised aggregation document is written to `materialisedAggregations`.

-These aggregation documents contain:

-- The root resource type and key.
-- Lists of related document `_id` values grouped by type.

 ### API Integration